-Table 4.
-Summary of marine mammal age class data for bycatch events during 2016/17 for which photos were available.
-Species codes are the official codes used by Fisheries New Zealand: BDO - bottlenose dolphin; CDD - common dolphin; DDO - dusky dolphin; FUR - New Zealand fur seal; HDO - Hector's dolphin; HSL - New Zealand sea lion; PIW - pilot whale; WHU - Unidentified whale.
+Table 4.Summary of marine mammal age class data for bycatch events during 2018/19 for which photos were available.
+Note: Species codes are the official codes used by Fisheries New Zealand: FUR - New Zealand fur seal; HSL - New Zealand sea lion.